-Land O’Lakes International Development is pleased to offer a volunteer position in Lebanon for someone with expertise in dairy goats for the Farmer to Farmer Program.
+Land O’Lakes Venture37 is pleased to offer a volunteer position in Bangladesh for someone with expertise in food safety.
 Your time is donated and all expenses such as airfare, lodging, meals and an interpreter are covered by the program.

 Length of Assignment: Approx. 15 days

 Country: Bangladesh Region: Dhaka; Rajshahi

 In Bangladesh, commercial poultry farming started in the 1980s.
 The industry achieved a tremendous growth from 1980 to 2007 at the rate of 20%.
 However, due to Avian Influenza outbreak in 2007, 2009 and 2011, the growth rate fell drastically.
 Today, the industry has come back again with the same growth rate around 18-20%.
 However, recent issues regarding chromium in poultry feed and unjustified use of antibiotics have become threats in maintaining this growth pace.
 So, this industry requires to adopt food safety measures and manage it with relevant food safety compliance with trace-ability.